 Senzing, Founder and Chief Scientist

-A highly sought after speaker, Jonas travels the globe discussing innovation, national security, and privacy with government leaders, industry executives, and think tanks.
-He is on the boards of the US Geospatial Intelligence Foundation (USGIF) and Electronic Privacy Information Center (EPIC), a Senior Associate at the Center for Strategic and International Studies (CSIS), and a Distinguished Engineer of Information Systems (adjunct) at Singapore Management University (SMU).
-As an industry thought leader, Jonas contributes to The Wall Street Journal's "The Experts" column on technology topics.
+Jonas is a highly sought-after speaker.
+He regularly meets with government leaders, industry executives and think tanks around the globe about innovation, national security and privacy.
+Jonas serves on the boards of the United States Geospatial Intelligence Foundation (USGIF) and the Electronic Privacy Information Center (EPIC), and the advisory board of the Electronic Frontier Foundation (EFF).
+He is a Senior Associate at the Center for Strategic and International Studies (CSIS) and a Distinguished Engineer of Information Systems (adjunct) at Singapore Management University (SMU).

 Jonas was awarded an honorary Ph.D. in Science in 2015 from Claremont Graduate University, and is the author or co-author of 14 patents.
 His work has been featured in documentaries airing on networks such as the Discovery Channel, and he has been the subject of prominent chapters in books such as No Place to Hide; Safe: The Race to Protect Ourselves in a Newly Dangerous World; The Numerati; and The Watchers: The Rise of America’s Surveillance State.

 On a more personal note, Jonas is one of only five people in the world who has completed every Ironman triathlon currently on the global circuit.
 This is especially significant given he was briefly a quadriplegic in 1988 following a car accident.
 Triathlete Magazine profiled Jonas and his triathlon accomplishments in a cover story in the September 2017 print edition entitled “Mastermind, Madman, Miracle.”